Abigail/Abigail.github.io/Src/Trapped/blind_monkey.md

 ### Spiral

+#### Square

-On the Spiral, the %%PIECE%% visits all the squares, filling the squares in roughly a flattened hexagon.
+On the Square Spiral, the %%PIECE%% visits all the squares, filling the squares in roughly a flattened hexagon.

+#### Diamond

+The %%PIECE%% is the canonical piece for following the the Diamond Spiral.
+You need five different movements (stepping one square in each of the four diagonal directions, and one step to the right).
+The %%PIECE%% can move to six different destinations -- one movement possibility is not used (stepping one square to the left).
+However,
+%%PIECE%% is the "smallest" piece to follow the Diamond Spiral whose movements are symmetric.

 ### Wedge